smartems/smartems/docs/sources/tutorials/hubot_howto.md

 ### Amazon S3

 The `S3` options are optional but for the images to work properly in services like Slack and Hipchat they need to publicly available.
-By specifying the `S3` options the hubot-grafana script will publish the rendered panel to `S3` and it will use that URL when it posts to Slack or Hipchat.
+By specifying the `S3` options the hubot-smartems script will publish the rendered panel to `S3` and it will use that URL when it posts to Slack or Hipchat.

 ## Hubot commands